harris-2374/TAP_SD/README.md

 Introduction

 	The purpose of this toolset is to aid in the analysis of pooled sequenced data, and to provide a set of tools that will enable the user to better organize their research of genetic variation.
 The toolset is divided into two parts: a pipeline for variant analysis, and several scripts that are useful outside of the pipeline.
-This toolset is intended to be used in conjunction with CRISP, GATK, and Popoolation2.0.
+This toolset is intended to be used in conjunction with CRISP, GATK, and Popoolation.

 __________________________________________________________________________________________________________________________________________